-Policy 5.4.1: Enhance implementation of the county's Housing First Initiative, which places people experiencing homelessness into housing as rapidly as possible and provides wraparound services to help them maintain their housing.
+Policy 5.4.1: Enhance implementation of the county's Housing First Initiative39, which places people experiencing homelessness into housing as rapidly as possible and provides wraparound services28 to help them maintain their housing.

-Action 5.4.1.a: Increase access to housing options for tenants who face challenges in obtaining housing, including expanding resources for the Risk Mitigation Fund.
+Action 5.4.1.a: Increase access to housing options for tenants who face challenges in obtaining housing, including expanding resources for the Risk Mitigation Fund.40

-&lt;sup>35 Income averaging allows property owners to elect to serve households with varied incomes, so long as the average income/rent level in the project remains at or under a set AMI (Area Median Income) limit.
+35 Income averaging allows property owners to elect to serve households with varied incomes, so long as the average income/rent level in the project remains at or under a set AMI (Area Median Income) limit.

-&lt;sup>36 The Low-Income Housing Tax Credit provides a tax incentive to construct or rehabilitate affordable rental housing for low-income households.
+36 The Low-Income Housing Tax Credit provides a tax incentive to construct or rehabilitate affordable rental housing for low-income households.

-&lt;sup>37 The Housing Choice Voucher Program, formerly known as "Section 8," provides assistance for very low-income households (single or family), the elderly and the disabled to afford decent, safe and sanitary housing in the private market.
+37 The Housing Choice Voucher Program, formerly known as "Section 8," provides assistance for very low-income households (single or family), the elderly and the disabled to afford decent, safe and sanitary housing in the private market.

-&lt;sup>38 The Housing Initiative Fund (HIF) is a locally funded housing trust fund that receives revenue from a variety of sources including loan repayments and property tax revenue.
+38 The Housing Initiative Fund (HIF) is a locally funded housing trust fund that receives revenue from a variety of sources including loan repayments and property tax revenue.
 Administered by Montgomery County's Department of Housing and Community Affairs, the fund provides loans to the Housing Opportunities Commission (HOC), nonprofit developers, experienced rental property owners and for-profit developers to build new housing units, renovate deteriorated multi-family housing developments, preserve existing affordable housing and provide housing for people with disabilities.

-&lt;sup>39 The Housing First Initiative offers permanent, affordable housing as quickly as possible for individuals and families experiencing homelessness, then provides the supportive services and connections to the community-based supports people need to keep their housing and avoid returning to homelessness
+39 The Housing First Initiative offers permanent, affordable housing as quickly as possible for individuals and families experiencing homelessness, then provides the supportive services and connections to the community-based supports people need to keep their housing and avoid returning to homelessness

-&lt;sup>40 Risk mitigation funds provide financial assurances to landlords to address specific concerns and risks such as damage to property, nonpayment of rent or eviction costs.
+40 Risk mitigation funds provide financial assurances to landlords to address specific concerns and risks such as damage to property,